jepusto/SingleCaseES/inst/shiny-examples/SCD-effect-sizes/markdown/using_single_series.md

     5.4 __User-specified floor constant:__ You may also specify your own truncation constant instead of using the constant calculated based on the information in previous fields.

+6. If using the __PoGO__ effect size, one additional input is needed.

+    6.1 __Goal level for the behavior:__ For the PoGO effect size index, an option will appear allowing you to set the goal level of the behavior.

 ## Results

 The single-series calculator will display an effect size estimate, as well as a standard error and confidence interval (if applicable) and baseline or pooled SD (if calculating the SMD).